luabind/luabind/doc/intro.rst

 the ability to expose functions and classes, written in C++, to Lua.
 It will also supply the functionality to define classes in Lua and let them derive from other Lua classes or C++ classes.
 Lua classes can override virtual functions from their C++ base classes.
-It is written towards Lua 5.0, and does not work with Lua 4.
+It is written towards Lua 5.2 but should also work with 5.1.

 It is implemented utilizing template meta programming.
 That means that you don't need an extra preprocess pass to compile your project (it is done by the